 Another important trend is sentiment analysis using social media data.
 Using Big Data analysis from social media, banks, and other FSPs can have a 360-degree view of their customers and stay up to date with the most current trends.
 That way they reduce reaction time for better customer service.

 Even further, systems with the ability to store and retrieve massive amounts of data in structured, unstructured, and semi-structured formats can be enriched with analytics that delivers real-time insights, security, and business value.
 It is likely one of the trends that will dominate the sector in the coming years.

 It is likely that FSPs will continue to advance their machine learning capabilities, integrate more data into unified platforms, and enhance their predictive capabilities.
 Such measures will drive the automation of many manual tasks in the sector using AI and new service offerings.
-According to a McKinsey report, below are the industries leading in the adoption of AI:
+According to some reviews, below are the industries leading in the adoption of AI: